josefinelihogberg/OpenWeatherDemo/README.md

 # OpenWeatherDemo (Promise and Bootstrap)

-This demo fetches the weather data from open weather API.
+This demo fetches the weather data from open weather API (https://openweathermap.org/).

 The user can just write a city's name to search the weather. https://josefinelihogberg.github.io/OpenWeatherDemo/